Limestone Pavement Conservation LOGO Limestone Pavement Conservation

 Where to visit a limestone pavement

-There are a number of places in the UK where you can go and see limestone pavement for yourself.
+There are a number of places in the UK where you can go and see limestone pavement for yourself. |

-Grange-over-Sands pavements
+Grange-over-Sands limestone pavements

-The Grange-over-Sands pavements are easily accessible from the town of Grange which has good bus and train links.
-The pavements on the side of Hampsfell are wooded and at the top is an expanse of open pavement with a view from the top taking in the Lakeland Fells and Morecambe Bay.
+wooded and at the top is an expanse of open pavement with a view from the top taking in the Lakeland Fells and Morecambe Bay.
 Well worth a visit!

-Click here to view a pdf file of the leaflet "Limestone Landscapes - the Grange Pavements" with information about the limestone pavements at Grange(838k download.)
+Click here to view a pdf file of the leaflet "Limestone Landscapes the Grange Pavements" with information about the limestone pavements at Grange(838k download.)

 Grange-over-Sands Copyright OS